CamilingJS/TechSphere_Ecommerce/README.md

         <li>Samsung Webcam see their highest sales rate in North America, with 58% of total sales occurring in this region.</li>
         <li>The shape of the radar graph suggests that regional demand varies significantly across different areas.</li>
         <br>
-        <li>The 27-Inch 4K Gaming Monitor is the most popular product across all regions, accounting for 35% of total sales.</li>
+        <li>The 27-Inch 4K Gaming Monitor is the most popular across products, accounting for 35% of total product sales.</li>
-        <li>Meanwhile, the Bose SoundSport Headphones are the least favored, with sales close to 0% across all regions.</li>
+        <li>Meanwhile, the Bose SoundSport Headphones are the least favored, with sales close to 0% across products.</li>
-        <li>The consistent shape of the radar graphs for each region indicates that product demand remains stable across different markets.</li>
+        <li>The stable shape of the radar graph across products indicates that individual product demand is consistent across different markets.
+Top performing products (eg the 27 Inch 4K Gaming Monitor) perform high within regions and low performing products (e.g. Bose Soundsport Headphones) perform low within regions.(</li>
       </ul>
     </td>
   </tr>